seedubjay/seedubjay.github.io/_posts/2021-01-11-21st-century-privacy.md

 Cambridge Analytica was able to start creating profiles for millions of potential voters in the United States in the run-up to the 2016 US Republican primaries (for [Ted Cruz](https://apnews.com/article/2db0fc93cf664a63909e26e708e91c67) and Ben Carson), then subsequently in the presidential election (for Donald Trump).

-It also worked for _Leave.EU_, Nigel Farage's organisation during the Brexit referendum.
+It also worked for _Leave.EU_, the Brexit-supporting campaign group.

 Cambridge Analytica's goal in each case was to identify and analyse voters.
 These insights could then be used to create bespoke ads, playing on each person's individual fears and beliefs, to try and influence their vote, or influence turnout in key geographic areas.